City Commission Candidate Q&A: Susan Wolff

 Age: 70

-Occupation: recently retired CEO/dead of Great Falls College MSU
+Occupation: recently retired CEO/dean of Great Falls College MSU

 Q: Why are you running for City Commission?